mhoangvslev/argos.js/README.md

 # argos.js
-> An API that provides the ability to watch any smart-contract events
+> An API that provides the ability to watch any smart-contract events, on any blockchain

 [![NPM Version][npm-image]][npm-url]
 [![Linux Build][travis-image]][travis-url]

+## Context
+With the smart-contracts, we are able to make exchanges with complex arbitrary rules.
+By looking at the log entries data, we hope to extract meaningful/valuable information that provide great assistance in decision-making process.

 ## Install